 The Standards and Guidelines for SBHCs in WV provide a guide for attaining successful, high quality medical and behavioral health services in West Virginia's school-based health centers.
+These standards should be used as a compendium document.
 All sponsors of physical health and behavioral health programs at school-based health centers are encouraged to strive to meet these standards and guidelines.
-These guidelines can be found at: http://www.wvsbha.org/muta/ta\evaluation\Toolkit\Ql.php
+These guidelines can be found at: http://livewell.marshall.edu/mutac/?page_id=273

-Appendix H: HIPAA, FERPA, and Release of Information Forms
+Appendix K: HIPAA, FERPA, and Release of Information Forms